UBC-MDS/DSCI_522_wine-quality-predictors/doc/Report.md

 ### Results and discussion

 Table 2 summarizes all the results of the previous figures.
 It shows the top three predictors for each tree.
-The determine the top three predictors, the 'tree.feature\_importances\_' of DecisionTreeClassifier in scikit learn has been used.
+To determine the top three predictors, the 'tree.feature\_importances\_' of DecisionTreeClassifier in scikit learn has been used.
 It returns the Gini importance of that feature.
 In addition, it shows the average accuracy of a 10-fold cross validation with 90:10 ratio for train: validation sets.

 <br>
 <p style="text-align:center">